why i Ride & Race

-But there is more to mountain biking than racing.
-I ride to enjoy food without worrying about the affects it may have on my backside.
-I ride to see new places; to get outside; to feel free.
-I ride to challenge myself; to push the limits of my own body and defeat the voices in my head that tell me I can’t huck that rock.
+When it comes to racing, my motto is: have fun, go fast!
+I race to see new places; to get outside; to feel free.
+I race to challenge myself; and to push the limits of my own body and defeat the voices in my head telling me I can’t.

 why i coach

 Feb, 2013: I had been racing for 15 years, but as I headed to Ray’s MTB Park for Women’s Weekend, I was nervous.
 I had taught myself how to jump, manual and ride downhill, always surrounded by testosterone.
 Luckily, my fears disappeared when I walked through the door.
 I spent the rest of the weekend shredding with 200 other awesome women.
 When I returned home I was amped, not only on my own riding progression, but on getting more chicks on bikes.

 One month and a trip out to Los Angeles, CA later, I had accepted a job to work with Liv, spreading stoke for women’s cycling across the Western United States.
 I spent two years riding and working out west, got my PMBIA coaching certification in Whistler, and began teaching women how to become more in-control and confident on two wheels.

 When I started working from home in NC two years ago, I knew I wanted to continue to pursue my love for coaching and help get more people in my community STOKED on mountain biking.
 Spoked, LLC was born from that passion and the need for MTB instruction in the Southeast.
 When it comes to coaching, I see no limit to the opportunities.

 14th World Cup #6: Mont Sainte-Anne, Quebec, Canada - 2018

 DNF US Open DH: Killington, VT - 2018

 2nd USAC National Championships, DH: Snowshoe, WV - 2018

 2nd USAC National Championships, DS: Snowshoe, WV - 2018